-NOTE: These Installation procedures are suggested for typical furnace installations.
-Since each installation is different, the sequence of instructions may differ from the actual installation.
-Only qualified HVAC technicians should install this furnace.
+NOTE: These Installation procedures are suggested for typical function of Since each installation is different, the seque ce of instructions may differ from the actual installation.
+On 7 qualified HVAC technicians should install this function

 The installer must be familiar with and comply with all codes and regulations applicable to the installation of these heating appliances and related equipment.
 In the absence of local codes, the installation must be in accordance with the current provisions of one or more of the following standards.